Our goal is that our students live life in all its fullness and flourish as God intended. We want to give every girl a better future.

 Students have formal exams annually to help prepare them for their final assessments in their qualifications.

-Our aim of giving every girl a better future is realised in our academic results and evident in the wonderful young women who leave us at to go onto further education, training and emploment.
+Our aim of giving every girl a better future is realised in our academic results and evident in the wonderful young women who leave us at to go onto further education and training.

-Our system of Key Performance Indicators using the FROG platform is in its fifth year of development.
-This was our “Growth Mindset” take on life after levels and we now believe is having a significant impact upon our students academic outcomes.
+Our system of Key Performance Indicators uses the FROG platform.
+This is our “Growth Mindset” take on life after levels and we now believe it is having a significant impact upon our students’ academic outcomes.
 At key stage 3 this has helped our students become much more independent learners so that they are able to start their qualification courses as with the tools they need to succeed.

+Progress 8 measures at Davison continue to be very positive showing that overall student progress is well above the national average.
 Most pleasing was that students of all abilities made similar and excellent progress overall.
+SEE: https://www.gov.uk/school-performance-tables FOR MORE PERFORMANCE DATA.